[Latest update: November 2020]

 Kratom Bans in the US States

-Currently, kratom is legal in America except for the following states:
+Currently, kratom is legal in most of America except for the following states:

 - Rhode Island (though Rhode Island may reverse the ban)